ben2box/java-gamejam-jedijunglejam/README.md

 An endless runner based on what we imagine our Jedi's morning routine to be like.

 Beware.
 It's Dark Souls levels of impossible.
-Hitboxes are merciless.
+Hitboxes are merciless (we're very proud of our hit detection code).

 Fun fact: the voice clip when the player dies is as much a statement about the player's performance as it is about game's quality itself.